Samuel-Buteau/EISFitting/README.md

 # Requirements
-First, this requires Python 3.7.4, with 64-bit support.
-Then, you can install the required libraries (see next subsections)
+First, this requires Python 3.7.4, with 64-bit support, (for windows ) or Python 3.6.8 with 64-bit support (for linux) Then, you can install the required libraries (see next subsections)

 ## Recommended Install